Silver nanoparticle: Antimicrobial

 Silver nanoparticles can prevent bacteria from growing on or adhering to the surface.
 This can be especially useful in surgical settings where all surfaces in contact with the patient must be sterile.
 Silver nanoparticles can be incorporated on many types of surfaces including metals, plastic, and glass.
 In medical equipment, it has been shown that silver nano particles lower the bacterial count on devices used compared to old techniques.
 However, the problem arises when the procedure is over and a new one must be done.
 In the process of washing the instruments a large portion of the silver nano particles become less effective due to the loss of silver ions.
 They are more commonly used in skin grafts for burn victims as the silver nano particles embedded with the graft provide better antimicrobial activity and result in significantly less scarring of the victim.These new applications are direct decedents of older practices that used silver nitrate to treat conditions such as skin ulcers.
 Now, silver nanoparticles are used in bandages and patches to help heal certain burns and wounds.
 An alternative approach is to use AgNP to sterilise biological dressings (for example, tilapia fish skin) for burn and wound management.

 They also show promising application as water treatment method to form clean potable water.
 This doesn't sound like much, but water contains numerous diseases and some parts of the world do not have the luxury of clean water, or any at all.
 It wasn't new to use silver for removing microbes, but this experiment used the carbonate in water to make microbes even more vulnerable to silver.
 First the scientists of the experiment use the nanopaticles to remove certain pesticides from the water, ones that prove fatal to people if ingested.
 Several other tests have shown that the silver nanoparticles were capable of removing certain ions in water as well, like iron, lead, and arsenic.
 But that is not the only reason why the silver nanoparticles are so appealing, they do not require any external force (no electricity of hydrolics) for the reaction to occur.
 Conversely, post-consumer silver nanoparticles in waste water may adversely impact biological agents used in waste water treatment.

+Alternative medicine

+Since about 1990, there has been a resurgence of the promotion of colloidal silver as a dietary supplement or used otherwise internally, marketed with claims of its being an essential mineral supplement, or that it can prevent or treat numerous diseases, such as cancer, diabetes, arthritis, HIV/AIDS, herpes, and tuberculosis.
+No medical evidence supports the effectiveness of colloidal silver for any of these claimed indications.
+Silver is not an essential mineral in humans; there is no dietary requirement for silver, and hence, no such thing as a silver "deficiency".
+There is no evidence that colloidal silver treats or prevents any medical condition, and it can cause serious and potentially irreversible side effects, such as argyria.